 This section will be separated from part 1 and part 2.
 Collection of equality information is solely for monitoring purposes to ensure that our policies and procedures are effective.
 We also collect this data in accordance with the general and specific public sector equality duties under the Equality Act 2010.
 Any data you enter onto this monitoring form will only be used for monitoring purposes and will not be used in assessing and or scoring your application or during the interview process.
-This information is kept fully confidential and access is strictly limited in accordance with the Data Protection Act.
+This information is kept confidentially and access is strictly limited in accordance with the General Data Protection Regulation 2018 (GDPR) as outlined in section 13.

-Ethnicity Workforce census code
+Ethnicity Workforce census code Please tick Sexual orientation Please tick

-White WBRI British English Welsh Northern Irish Scottish
+White WBRI British English Welsh Northern Irish Scottish Bi-sexual

-WIRI Irish
+WIRI Irish Gay man

-WIRT Traveller of Irish Heritage
+WIRT Traveller of Irish Heritage Gay woman

-WROM Gypsy / Roma
+WROM Gypsy / Roma Heterosexual

-WOTH Any other White background
+WOTH Any other White background Other

-Mixed MWBC White and Black Caribbean
+MWBC White and Black Caribbean Prefer not to say

 MWBA White and Black African

-MWAS White and Asian
+MWAS White and Asian Please

-MOTH Any other Mixed background
+MOTH Any other Mixed background Gender tick

-Asian or Asian British AIND Indian
+Asian or AIND Indian Female

+Male

-APKN Pakistani
+APKN Pakistani Transgender

-ABAN Bangladeshi
+ABAN Bangladeshi Prefer not to say

 CHNE Chinese

 AOTH Any other Asian background

-Black or Black British BCRB Black - Caribbean
+Black or BCRB Black - Caribbean Personal Please

+Black British relationship tick

-BAFR Black - African
+BAFR Black - African Single

-BOTH Any other Black background
+BOTH Any other Black background Living together

-Other ethnic ARAB Arab
+Other ethnic ARAB Arab Married

-group CHNE Chinese
+group CHNE Chinese Civil Partnership

-REFU Refused/Prefer Not to Say
+REFU Refused/Prefer Not to Say Prefer not to say

 OOTH Any other ethnic group